MATH 382/L

 homework

-Written homework will be assigned and collected in class (and posted here) each week on Tuesday.
+Written homework will be assigned in class evey other week and collected via canvas.
 Students may work together in groups and discuss the homework problems with each other, but each student should write up and submit their own solutions.
-The homework should be written neatly.
-Please staple the sheets together.
-Some homeworks will be submitted and collected online.
+Homewrok solutions must be submitted online in pdf format (generated with LaTeX).

 computer labs

-Programming assignments will be handed (and posted here) following each computer lab on Thursday and collected the following Thurs.
-Typically, these assignments will consist of a list of problems -related to the topics discussed in class and lab that week- to be solved using matlab or C++ code.
+Programming assignments will be posted here every other week.
+Typically, these assignments will consist of a list of problems -related to the topics discussed in class and lab that week- to be solved using Python.
 While group work is encouraged, each student is expected to write his/her own code and to submit a report with his/her own results and conclusions.
-Lab assignments will be submitted and collected online.
+Lab assignments will be submitted and collected online using canvas.

 links